michaeldacanay/SlashV2/README.md

 For Windows
 python main.py
 ```
-4. For the backend setup ensure that JDK 17  is  preinstalled, you will have to cd into the backend.
+4. For the backend setup ensure that JDK 17  is  preinstalled,you will have to cd into the backend.
 Once in the backend folder, use the command mvnw.cmd
 ```
 cd backend
 For Mac